 Emerging Issues

-As previously described, there are a number of studies underway examining the effectiveness of WET with Veterans and service members, as well as in primary care, acute inpatient settings, and residential treatment programs.
-WET has been delivered using video telehealth platforms (i.e. VA Video Connect) with the narratives collected electronically (e.g. secure messaging) or screen shots taken at end of the session.
-Findings indicate WET is as effective when delivered via telehealth as face-to-face (14).
-Phone only delivery of WET is not recommended at this time.
-An implementation program of WET conducted within VA is examining if different training formats are needed to disseminate WET, as well as examining the effectiveness of using different training models (14,25).
+As previously described, multiple studies examining the effectiveness of WET with Veterans and service members, as well as in primary care, acute inpatient settings, and residential treatment programs are currently underway.
+We know of at least one study comparing the effectiveness of WET delivered in its original, individual patient format with the effectiveness of WET delivered in a group format .
+WET has been delivered successfully using video telehealth platforms (i.e., VA Video Connect) with the narratives collected electronically (e.g., secure messaging) or screenshots taken at the end of the session.
+Findings indicate WET is as effective when delivered remotely via telehealth as in person (6,14).
+Delivery of WET over the phone without accompanying video is not currently recommended.
+An implementation program of WET conducted within VA is examining if different training formats are needed to disseminate WET, as well as examining the effectiveness of different training models (6,32).

-Although the treatment protocol is typically delivered as 5 weekly, 50-minute sessions (1), some research supports the notion that treatment can be delivered more frequently (i.e., in a massed format [20]; treatment sessions occurring on consecutive days [1]).
-Two of the studies underway are investigating the efficacy of WET delivered using a 6, 30-minute per session version of the protocol in the primary care setting.
+Although the treatment protocol is typically delivered as 5 weekly, 50-minute sessions (1), research supports treatment delivery in a massed format (17,19,25).
+Two studies underway are investigating the efficacy of WET delivered using a 6, 30-minute per session version of the protocol in primary care settings.

 Back to Top